anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.md

 ## 2.2 Reference Model Requirements

-The tables below contain the requirements from the Reference Model to cover the Basic and Network Intensive profiles.
+The tables below contain the requirements from the [Reference Model](../../ref_model/chapters/chapter02.md#241-node-profiles-top-level-partitions) to cover the Basic (B) and High Performance (H) profiles, and their associated extensions.

 To ensure alignment with the infrastructure profile catalogue, the following requirements are referenced through:
 - Those relating to Cloud Infrastructure Software Profiles